AntiMach/allbadge-tool/GUIDE.md

 - You followed the [3ds.hacks.guide](https://3ds.hacks.guide/) step by step to mod your 3ds, or update your modded 3ds.
 - You know some basic understanding of transferring files from your 3DS's SD card to your PC and vice versa.
-- Your 3DS has a Nintendo Network account associated (despite it possibly not being needed).

 ## Getting the arm9 bootrom